-Two lawsuits filed by residents challenging the township’s financial agreement and $6.3 million in general obligation bonds for the Edison Village redeveloper were dismissed in state Superior Court.
+Two lawsuits filed by residents challenging the township’s for the Edison Village redeveloper were dismissed in state Superior Court.

 In April, Residents Kevin Malanga and E. Michael Taylor sought to overturn an ordinance passed by the council in March to grant a 30-year tax exemption for the redeveloper, Prism Green Associates IV LLC.

 The lawsuit was dismissed on July 27 in state Superior Court.

 Malanga and Taylor challenged the township on multiple issues regarding the financial agreement.
 This was because instead of collecting taxes, the township will enter into a payment in lieu of taxes with the redeveloper, who agrees to pay a reduced amount in taxes to the township instead of regular estate taxes.